hashtagbime/724/readme.md

                 Method: 'GET',
                 Headers: {
-                            Client-Key: the client key that were gavin to you in the previews document, Authorization : user token given in the creation request },
+                            Client-Key: the client key that were gavin to you in the previews document,
+                            Authorization: the authorization in this aoi depends on the the user's phone number, just enter the phone nomber of the current user in the authorization header.
+                            },
                 Params: {
                     offerID: the id of the offer the user selected,